maltequast/maltequast.github.io/_posts/tech/2022-06-06-minikube-docker-desktop.md

 Perhaps you want to connect it permanently, you should add this to your .bashrc or your .bash_profile.

-Finally you can start your Minikube cluster.
+This is all you have to do, to start your Minikube cluster.

 ```
 minikube start --driver=hyperkit --container-runtime=docker --disk-size=50g -p minikube
 ```

-Now you need to connect the Docker CLI with your Minikube cluster (Docker Engine), otherwise you can't manage any Docker containers.
+But keep in mind, that you need to connect the Docker CLI with your Minikube cluster (Docker Engine), otherwise you can't manage any
+Docker containers.

 ```